 “Bicycling on campus allowed me to take my time into my own hands and quite honestly, in my opinion, it’s the most efficient way to commute,” Haley Dietz, recent MSU grad, reflected on her cycling experience at MSU.
 “But what kept me cycling on campus was the way the bike lane allows you to see Michigan State.
 My favorite view is still biking along the Red Cedar.
 Once I experienced campus this way, biking to class became almost meditative for me.”

 In recent years, Michigan State University has stepped up its dedication to bicycling in and around campus.
-After being recognized as a Bicycle-Friendly University by the League of American Bicyclists since 2011, MSU has finally been awarded Gold status this year.
+After being recognized as a Bicycle-Friendly University by the League of American Bicyclists since 2011, MSU was finally awarded Gold status in Feb.
+2021.
 Michigan State is one of only 31 universities in the US to be granted this recognition, and the first in Michigan.

 A wide range of efforts, including progress in infrastructure, education, and advocacy, have made this possible for MSU.
 These include new campus bike garages, bike fixing and tire pumping stations, new bike lane separators, and bike counting equipment at all campus signalized intersections.
 As additional projects, MSU has improved bike parking facilities, pushed for Complete Streets (with sidewalks, crossways, and bike lanes in roadways), and designated special bike lanes within the river trail.
 The university also established MSU Mobility, a community of 40 researchers engaged in interdisciplinary research on mobility and sustainable transportation.